Last updated: August 7, 2020

 And when accommodating all the automobiles at the regional shopping mall du jour for the Saturday before Christmas means that we should asphalt acres and acres, we're forgetting that people are more important than our machines.

 We mean those gray, brown, or rusty streets, roads, stormwater inlets, manholes, utility boxes, ugly bridges, and so forth.
 With determined effort, you can design an attractive and brightly colored street and you certainly can build a good-looking bridge.
+By all means, paint some of this gray stuff a vibrant color with a great design.

 However, making every road an art statement isn’t the answer.
 The